Boulangerie/starflow/README.md

 ### Usage

 The `grunt-dev-workflow` task is a multitask that can be run in a tasks sequence or in the terminal.
-If you are using JIRA platform, it is **mandatory** to provide the JIRA issue number as a parameter when you run the task in the terminal.
+If you are using JIRA platform and you are starting a new dev, it is **mandatory** to provide the JIRA issue number as a parameter when you run the task in the terminal.
+Else, the JIRA issue key will be found in the dev branch.
 Parameters can be passed by appending `:param` to the grunt task name (e.g. `grunt tdw:target:param1:param2`).

 ### Authentication